 - foster creative community

-The program includes two years of Studio Membership to the IPRC and classes take place in the IPRC’s historic zine library and print studios.
+The program includes two years of Studio Membership to the IPRC and classes take place in the IPRC’s historic zine library or print studio.

 We strive to make our workshops student-centered and discussion-based, with curriculum attuned to contemporary discourse in the literary and independent publishing communities.
 We commit to equity and inclusion as central motivators for our work, and view social justice as inseparable from creative expression.
 The values of the Certificate Program are deeply informed by the IPRC’s Mission & Equity Statements.